davesnuthouse/redDKP/README.md

 Please report these under issues section (full BugSack data would be ideal)

-IS ADDON CURRENTLY SAFE TO USE : YES but it's functionality is super limited with no sync.
+IS ADDON CURRENTLY SAFE TO USE : YES

-Showstoppers:

-1. SYNC fuctionality was totally ruined by the addon to the point that nothing was salvagable.
-Back to the drawing board and attempting to use the Blizz API's that would not work.
-TLDR : Blizz enforce rules about the addon messages and if you dont match them it silently rejects all traffic.

 Missing functionality I want to add/chage ASAP: